pedrofortesgonzalez/A_comparative_proteomic_transcriptomic_and_glycomic_analysis_of_extracellular_vesicle_isolation_tech/mass_spectrometry_data/README.md

 # Input Data
-This folder is where you should place your mass spectrometry data files for analysis.
+This folder contains the mass spectrometry data files for analysis.

 ## Requirements
 - All files must be in CSV format